Rocks and boulders

 Eroded formations of Nanya Sandstone with layers of oxidized iron, Nanya Peculiar Rocks, northern Taiwan.
 (Photos copyright © by Kaj Halberg)

-The stony bed of Penglai River, Lion’s Head Mountain, northern Taiwan.
+Stony bed of the Penglai River, Lion’s Head Mountain, northern Taiwan.
 (Photos copyright © by Kaj Halberg)

 This opening in coastal rocks at Eluanbi, Kenting National Park, southern Taiwan, which consist of fossilized coral, is called ‘The Sea Pavillon’.
-(Photo copyright © by Kaj Halberg)
+(Photos copyright © by Kaj Halberg)

 Coastal rocks with anglers, Yeliou Geopark, northern Taiwan.
 (Photo copyright © by Kaj Halberg)